-While eating late at night is exactly the healthiest choice for your body, there are times when you simply are too hungry to fall asleep.
+While eating late at night is not exactly the healthiest choice, there are times when you simply are too hungry to fall asleep.
 On rare occasions, it’s ok to eat something very close to bedtime – as long as you choose a snack that’s healthy.

 Loading up on junk foods might satisfy your late-night cravings, but this may also pack on the pounds, and lead to serious health issues.